 Here at The Mortgage Genie, all of our advisors are fully qualified to offer you the very best advice on your mortgage.
 Not only that, but they have years of experience in the industry helping our clients find a great deal on their dream home.

-The FCA is the body that is responsible for overseeing the conduct of mortgage brokers in the UK, so it’s mandatory that any broker is registered and regulated by them.
-By finding out, not only can you be sure that you will be receiving a quality of service in line with the FCA’s standards, but you will also have access to their support should there be any problems.
-You can check whether a mortgage broker is registered with the FCA by searching their register.
+The Financial Conduct Authorityis the body that is responsible for overseeing the conduct of mortgage brokers in the UK, so it’s mandatory that any broker is registered and regulated by them.
+By finding out, not only can you be sure that you will be receiving a quality of service in line with the Financial Conduct Authority standards, but you will also have access to their support should there be any problems.
+You can check whether a mortgage broker is registered with the Financial Conduct Authority by searching their register.

 The Mortgage Genie Limited is fully authorised and regulated by the Financial Conduct Authority for mortgage and non-investment insurance advice (reference number: 754691).